swcarpentry/git-novice/episodes/07-github.md

 usethis::git_sitrep()
 ```

-The output in the last `── GitHub project` section should look like this:
+The output in the last section called `── GitHub project` should look like this:

 ```output
 ── GitHub project